-We regularly offer learning series, brown bag lunch talks, webinars, and more on common issues facing foundations, donors, and grantees.
+We regularly offer learning series, brown bag lunch & learns, webinars, and more on common issues facing foundations, donors, and grantees.
 View our upcoming events, or join us for one of our nationally recognized grantmaker education programs offered through The Grantmaking School.
 We can also customize our curricula for individuals, teams, and organizations — contact us to learn more.

 The Foundation Review is the first peer-reviewed journal of philanthropy, written by and for foundation staff and boards and those who work with them.
 With a combination of rigorous research and accessible writing, it can help you and your team put new ideas and good practices to work for more effective philanthropy.
 Learn more.

 LearnPhilanthropy was launched in 2010 to help make it easier to explore philanthropy and find trusted information from the field.
 It is an accessible online marketplace of knowledge and tools designed to help you:

 - Be more successful in your current role and your career path

 - Introduce newcomers to the field and guide learning within your organization

 - Learn together with field leaders and peers, and keep up on emerging trends